tonioloewald/bindinator.js/README.md

 Binding is asynchronous and can be lazy.

 To create HTML you write HTML.
 You don't write pseudo-HTML that compiles to Javascript that creates HTML.
+Similarly, Bind-O-Matic does not need to parse the entire DOM before stuff starts working; you just load the HTML and it's good to go.

 You can see bindings in the DOM without needing to use special debugging tools.